Skip to content

 client = tls_requests.Client()

-# Add hooks
+# Add a request hook

 client.hooks['request'] = [log_request]